 For the Lord the way prepare,

-Make for God the pathway smooth,
+Make for God a level path,

-All the world should now arise,
+All the world should henceforth rise,

 That the mountains may be humbled.

 And in thy gracious might o'er us to reign,

 Then will I set with utmost care